jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/currentballotstateof.md

     // If the latest funding cycle is the first, or if it has already started, it must be approved. if (_fundingCycle.basedOn == 0) return JBBallotState.Approved;
     ```
-5. Return the `_ballotStateOf` the latest funding cycle ID as is determined by the current configuration and the funding cycle it's based on.
+5. Return the `_ballotStateOf` the latest funding cycle configuration as is determined by the current configuration and the funding cycle it's based on.

     ```solidity
-    return _ballotStateOf(_fundingCycleId, _fundingCycle.configured, _fundingCycle.basedOn);
+    return _ballotStateOf(_projectId, _fundingCycle.configuration, _fundingCycle.basedOn);
     ```

     _Internal references:_